Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

-\subsection{Example~5: Probability of Resolution versus SNR}
+\subsection{Example~4: Probability of Resolution versus SNR}

-Finally, we evaluate the methods tested in terms of the probability of resolution for two closely spaced targets.
-We assume only two sources in this example at $\theta_k = [15^\circ, 16^\circ]$ and $\phi_k = [30^\circ, 31^\circ]$.
-The other parameters are unchanged as compared to previous example.
-These two targets are considered to be resolved if
+Finally, we evaluate the methods tested in terms of the probability of resolution for two closely spaced sources.
+We assume only two sources in this example at ${(\theta_k,\phi_k)} \in \left\{(15^\circ,30^\circ), (16^\circ,31^\circ)\right\}$.
+The other parameters are unchanged as compared to the previous example.
+These two sources are considered to be resolved if

 holds true.